A nonequilibrium distribution for stochastic thermodynamics: Nonequilibrium statistical physics

 \subsection{Classical statistical mechanics}

-The system illustrated in Fig. 1 consists of a large number of particles characterized by generalized positions $q_{i}$ and generalized momenta $p_{i}$ ($1 \le i \le n$).
+The system illustrated in Fig.~1 consists of a large number of particles characterized by generalized positions $q_{i}$ and generalized momenta $p_{i}$ ($1 \le i \le n$).
 Its total energy is described by the Hamiltonian $\mathcal{H}(q_{i},p_{i})$, a function of the generalized coordinates that governs the dynamics through Hamilton’s equations of motion.
-Following Gibbs, the evolution of a system with $n$ degrees of freedom can be effectively described in terms of a statistical ensemble composed of $N$ identical replicas, each governed by the same Hamiltonian $\mathcal{H}$, but differing in the probability to find these systems into the limits of a given extension in phase \cite{GIBBS}.
+Following Gibbs, the evolution of a system with $n$ degrees of freedom can be effectively described in terms of a statistical ensemble composed of $N$ identical replicas, each governed by the same Hamiltonian $\mathcal{H}$, but differing in the probability to find these systems into a delimited volume in the phase space \cite{GIBBS}.
 To account for interactions with the environment and energy exchange with external bodies, the Hamiltonian is further extended to depend on generalized external coordinates $a_{i}$, through its potential energy term $\epsilon _{q}$ \cite{GIBBS}.
-Statistical equilibrium is defined by the constancy of the density in phase or, by the constancy of the extension in phase (volume in the phase space) over time.
+Statistical equilibrium is defined by the constancy of the density in phase or, by the constancy of the volume in the phase space over time.
 That is, the probability that a system taken at random from an ensemble canonically distributed, and falling within any given limits of phase, is constant.
 This condition of statistical equilibrium holds only if all forces acting on the system are conservative \cite{GIBBS}.
-In such cases, the forces derive from a potential, and the work performed on or by external bodies corresponds to an exact differential of the energy.
-Consequently, under equilibrium conditions, work is a deterministic quantity.
-More generally, \textit{in an isothermal process occurring under conditions of conserved statistical equilibrium, neither work nor heat are stochastic quantities} \cite{NOTE1}.
-In contrast, the presence of non-conservative forces renders work a stochastic quantity.
+In such cases, the forces derive from a potential, and the work performed on or by external bodies corresponds to an exact differential of the potential energy.
+In contrast, the presence of non-conservative forces renders work not an exact differential.
 Such forces lead to macroscopic manifestations of dissipation, as included in the Rayleigh dissipation function \cite{RAYLEIGH}.
+At the macroscopic scale, dissipation is associated with irreversible entropy production, corresponding to entropy that does not have sufficient time to be exchanged with the surroundings through heat transfer.
 Here, we introduce the effect of non-conservative microscopic interactions through additional generalized internal coordinates $\zeta_{i}$, in analogy with the external coordinates $a_{i}$.
 These new variables imply that the forces now also depend on the generalized momenta.
 The Hamiltonian is thus extended to $\mathcal{H}(q_{i},p_{i},a_{i},\zeta_{i})$.
-As a result, the thermodynamic process becomes dependent on the rate of change of the external parameters, and the work becomes a stochastic variable even for fixed rates of the switching process.
+As a consequence, the thermodynamic process acquires an explicit dependence on the rate at which the external parameters are varied.
 In what follows, we show how the canonical Gibbs distribution must be naturally generalized to incorporate these non-conservative effects.